 Human medicine advances animal medicine.

 Animals and humans are often afflicted by the same infectious and congenital diseases.
 Almost all of our pets die from diseases which are well known to us – the most common cause of sudden death in cats is heart disease, the same disease that kills the most women in the US every year.
 Medicines developed via animal testing for human use often end up benefitting the very animal populations upon which they were first tested.
 (For example, monkeys, Ebola’s first victims, could benefit from a developmental Ebola vaccination).
-The reflexive nature of advances and human sciences is expressed in the One Health Initiative, whose central premise connects human health to the health of animals as well as the environment.
+The reflexive nature of advances and human sciences is expressed in the One Health initiative, whose central premise connects human health to the health of animals as well as the environment.
 As such, animal testing is not merely subjugation of animal life to human life, but a necessary step in preserving Earth’s biology writ large.

 Lab animals lead fine lives.

 The Bottom Line: Researchers, laboratories, and governments do take great pains to ensure that animal testing achieves the highest possible ethical standards.
-That being said, as a species for whom incarceration is one of the steepest punishments, we must continually investigate our motivations and justifications for using almost a million animals in 2016 for animal testing across the US.
+That being said, as a species for whom incarceration is one of the steepest punishments, we must continually investigate our motivations and justifications for using almost 20 million animals in 2020 for animal testing across the US.
 In what cases do you think animal testing is justified?